This post was updated in July 2019.

 Finally, I hope I can inspire you to travel more and visit places you might not have thought of visiting before reading this post.
 There are so many amazing places in the world, waiting to be explored!

-- Day 1: Crossing the Thai-Lao border at Huay Xai
+- Day 1: Cross the Thai-Lao border at Huay Xai

 - Day 2: Slow boat from Huay Xai to Pak Beng